 Chicken Pox Prevention:

 Because of the highly contagious nature of chicken pox, preventing one from acquiring the disease is of prime consideration.
 However, this may not be always possible especially for those who work in hospitals and clinics where there is the possibility of one acquiring the disease through contact with patients.
-Here, one means of prevention of chicken pox is to stay away as possible from those affected by it.

 Because straying away from chicken pox patients is not always possible especially at the household level, other ways of prevention were developed.
 These ways include the following:

 - Vaccination: This is done as a preventive measure in some countries.
 Most of these vaccines belong to the varicella vaccine developed in the ’70s.

 Varivax vaccine for chicken pox is recommended to young kids (between age 4 and 6), and unvaccinated older children (between age 7 and 13) and adults with no history of chickenpox disease.
 Recommended doses of the vaccine are: